Coporton/IDM-Activation-Script/README.md

 #### v1.3

--   Added back activation option with a developer name, email, and key in registration details along with a warning that it's not working for some users, the recommended option is to use Freeze trial.
+-   Added latest version support, minor bug fix and back activation option with a developer name, email, and key in registration details along with a warning that it's not working for some users, the recommended option is to use Freeze trial.

 #### v1.2